From trying different kinds of products to going for all the different kinds of therapies, we spend a lot of bucks – to get that glow.

 Microneedling is a procedure that increases the growth of collagen in the skin.
 The procedure is also called Collagen Induction Therapy or CIT since it induces the skin to produce fresh collagen.
 Basically, microneedling is a derma-rolling procedure that contains small needles.
 The purpose of these needles is to puncture your skin.

-The science microneedling is that when you prick your skin, it stimulates the generation of new collagen and skin tissues.
+The science microneedling is that when you prick your skin, it stimulates new collagen and skin tissues.
 The collagen will layer a new skin, which will be healthier and glowing because it is new, of course.
 The new skin tissues will give a smoother, firm, and tone up the skin.

 Microneedling or Collagen Induction Therapy specifically targets your face, but you can also use it on other body parts.
-This treatment also helps with scars, wrinkles, pimple and acne marks, large pores, and other such things.
+This treatment also helps with scars, wrinkles, pimples and acne marks, large pores, and other such things.

 What does Microneedling do?